-- 11. Connexionalism makes a serious ecclesiological statement, and it is a significant Methodist contribution to ecumenical dialogue.
-Responding to the inter-church process Not Strangers but Pilgrims in the 1980s, the Methodist Church gave as examples of its "connexional character" - "a national structure embracing England, Scotland, Wales, Shetland, the Isle of Man and the Channel Islands, under the ultimate authority of the Methodist Conference, and regulated by a common form of church order", "the Standing Orders of the Conference" that "regulate administration in every sphere of the church's life, local and national", the ordained ministry, membership being of the whole Church (which involves transfer when members remove from one locality to another) and "a system of grant support, and (in property matters) report and building consent" that "ensures that the strong can help the weak and that wider resources and experience can be made available to the smallest congregation" (Not Strangers But Pilgrims: A Methodist Response, 1986).
+- 11. Relationships are sustained, and a sense of belonging strengthened, through time, attention and commitment.
+Those who had a greater level of engagement within Circuits, Districts, or with the Conference (and particularly those who had held roles in these contexts) felt a greater sense of belonging to them.
+Intentional and effective communication, shared experiences, tangible expressions of support and encouragement, and the sharing of stories were identified as helpful means of increasing awareness of the wider Connexion and strengthening connexional identity. - 12.
+Connexionalism makes a serious ecclesiological statement, and it is a significant Methodist contribution to ecumenical dialogue.
+Responding to the inter-church process 'Not Strangers but Pilgrims' in the 1980s, the Methodist Church gave as examples of its 'connexional character' "a national structure embracing England, Scotland, Wales, Shetland, the Isle of Man and the Channel Islands, under the ultimate authority of the Methodist Conference, and regulated by a common form of church order", "the Standing Orders of the Conference" that "regulate administration in every sphere of the church's life, local and national", the ordained ministry, membership being of the whole Church (which involves transfer when members remove from one locality to another) and "a system of grant support, and (in property matters) report and building consent" that "ensures that the strong can help the weak and that wider resources and experience can be made available to the smallest congregation" (Not Strangers But Pilgrims: A Methodist Response, 1986).
 A generation later, many of these examples would be endorsed, and others added.
 In a series of formal and informal dialogues with the Church of England, the United Reformed Church and the Roman Catholic Church, the connexional nature of the Church has been affirmed not only by Methodists, but also by ecumenical partners, while recognising that the vocabulary and structural expression of connexionalism vary across the different Christian traditions.
-The Committee considers that it may be worth exploring with ecumenical partners whether and how the Methodist experience and practice of connexionalism might contribute to reflecting on their own forms of synodical and conciliar governance. - 12.
+The Conference considers that it may be worth exploring with ecumenical partners whether and how the Methodist experience and practice of connexionalism might contribute to reflecting on their own forms of synodical and conciliar governance. - 13.
 Connexionalism has a strong missionary dynamic, enabling the effective deployment of resources in the service of God's mission, and challenging parochial attitudes and assumptions.
 Feedback from Venture FX Pioneers demonstrated this, underlining that this work was made possible by the initiative, support and funding of the wider body.

 Pioneers spoke appreciatively of their sense of belonging to something that was bigger and wider than their local context, helping them to feel located and rooted.
 For some, being part of the Methodist Church gave their work wider credibility and provided structures of support in demanding situations.
-Pioneers saw themselves as not just local people engaged in mission with the unchurched but as somehow representing the wider church in doing so, and reflecting Methodism's charism of generous hospitality and concern for those on the margins of church or society.
+Pioneers saw themselves as not just local people engaged in mission with the unchurched but as somehow representing the wider Church in doing so, and reflecting Methodism's charism of generous hospitality and concern for those on the margins of church or society.